 La Cote is the largest of these AOCs and produces the largest range of grapes.
 Other AOCs, such as Lavaux and Bonvillars, produce a few reds, especially, light and minerally Pinot Noir, Plant Robert (a variant of Gamay) and a little Mondeuse (a red grape that likes stony vineyards).
 But with more than two-thirds of the region’s production focused on white wines—especially Chasselas—reds clearly play a weak second fiddle.

-Chasselas (pronounced sha-sa-la) produces delicate, light-bodied, low-alcohol (11%-13%), fruity wines with balanced acidity and a bit of effervescence.
+Chasselas (pronounced sha-sa-la) are a white grape variety.
+They produce delicate, light-bodied, low-alcohol (11%-13%), fruity wines with balanced acidity and a bit of effervescence.
 The wine is ideal for cutting the fat of the region’s cheese fondue and raclette.
 The high-yielding varietal is ideally suited to the region’s cool, marginal growing conditions since the grapes ripen early (i.e., well suited to areas with short growing seasons and that are susceptible to early frosts).
 It can also grow in a wide range of soils, from chalk and sand to clay and gravel, and tends to take on the characteristics of its terroir.

 The Lausanne area produces much of the region’s Chasselas.
 The grape is grown between La Cote area to the west, and Lavaux (known especially for its famous Dezaley vineyard) to the east, and, to an extent, in the Chablais area, where the Rhone River flows into Lake Geneva (before eventually flowing out the other side in France).

-You can find the grape particularly in the endless number of steep terraces that have been cut into the nearly vertical mountains.
+You can find Chesselas grapes particularly in the endless number of steep terraces that have been cut into the nearly vertical mountains.
 The terraces follow the contours of the land, all providing maximum exposure to the sun and overlooking Lake Geneva.
-The area is beautiful to visit and looks much like the terraces of the Mosel, Rhine and Douro river valleys.
+The area is beautiful to visit and looks much like the terraces of the Mosel, Rhine, and Douro river valleys.

 Grand Traversée de Lavaux